mcuringa/mixi/content/courses/maker3/index.md

 4. Rube Goldberg LEGO Lab [[details](/courses/maker3/rube.html)]
 5. Lab Demo

-### Module 2: Mushrooms and Deconstructing Instructional Frameworks (Feb 11 - Feb 18)
+### Module 2: Mycelium and Deconstructing Instructional Frameworks (Feb 11 - Feb 18)
 In this session we will discuss how to design lessons for professional development and how to become a leader in your school.
 We will complete